globocom/secDevLabs/owasp-top10-2017-apps/a2/saidajaula-monster/README.md

     <img src="images/img1.png"/>
 </p>

-Saidajaula Monstro Fit is a Flask API built with the purpouse of demonstrating how a malicious user could exploit a Broken Authentication vulnerability and escalate his priviledges.
+Saidajaula Monstro Fit is a Flask API built to demonstrate how a malicious user could exploit a Broken Authentication vulnerability and escalate his privileges.

 ## Index